What should I do if I experience sexual violence?

 The most important step is to get to safety and then seek immediate medical assistance.

-- If you're on-campus, contact the Office for Counseling and Health Services at (773) 244-4897 and/or Campus Safety and Security at (773) 244-5780.
+- If you're on campus, contact Campus Safety and Security at (773) 244-5780 (available 24 hours a day, 7 days a week) and/or the Office for Counseling and Health Services at (773) 244-4897 (Monday through Friday).
 A University staff person will be contacted to assist you and to provide counsel and support.
 Immediate medical assistance will be arranged.

-- If you're off-campus, seek help at the nearest hospital or police station, or by dialing 9-1-1 or activating your LifeLine Response app.
+- If you're off campus, seek help at the nearest hospital or police station by dialing 9-1-1 or activating your LifeLine Response app.

-If personal safety or getting medical assistance is not an immediate concern, you may also seek support and counseling from the following campus offices:
+If personal safety or getting medical assistance is not an immediate concern, you may also seek support and counseling from many individuals on campus.

 Though it may be uncomfortable, evidence of your assault should be preserved: